What Should You Pack For A Hospital Birth?

 Your own pillow

-I’m not sure why but they are very scarce in hospital and sometimes you need more than the one given to you.
+They can be scarce in hospital and sometimes you need more than the one given to you.

+Some of our favourite hospital bag picks (including actual bags to take into hospital) are below.
 What was the one essential item you packed - or wished you had - when you had your hospital birth?